slowshutter/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+A owner of the old thatched hut
-Here along this way but I,
+Heron's cry
-are darkened . . .
+cherry-blossoms . . .